CVRL/Forensic-Iris-PMI-Estimation/README.md

 ***Note: Make sure you have provided all the valid paths in the script.***

 ### Obtaining the Trained Model Weights
-The trained model weights can be downloaded from [this box folder.](https://notredame.box.com/s/5nugb0k602d28va3exlkzkec2wzokyh3).
+The trained model weights can be downloaded from this [Box folder](https://notredame.box.com/s/5nugb0k602d28va3exlkzkec2wzokyh3).

 ## Citation
 Please cite our paper if you use any part of our code or data.